riteshyaaa/dev-tinder/before_start.md

 find One user from database
-find all users from database by passing empty {} query find user by findByid me
+find all users from database by passing empty {} query find user by findByid me findByIdAndUpdate explore mongoose models and use them in your application what are the option in model.findOneAndUpdate.
+Explore more about it api - update the user by email